lapostoj/lapostoj.fr/src/pages/articles/2019-02-08---Kubernetes-Up-And-Running/index.md

 Integrations with cloud services allow to automatically allocate load balancers using the `spec.type.LoadBalancer`.
 This will expose the service to the outside world.

-For every Service, Kubernetes creates an _Endpoint_ object, it contains the list of IPs for the service at any given point in time.
+For every _Service_, Kubernetes creates an _Endpoint_ object, it contains the list of IPs for the service at any given point in time.

 ### Chapter 8 - ReplicaSets